Read outside temperature with Ubuntu part 1

 apt install python-usb python-setuptools git screen

-Next download and unpack temper-python package from Github:
+Next download and unpack the temper-python package from Github:

 wget https://github.com/padelt/temper-python/archive/master.zip